opendaylight/docs/docs/user-guide/service-function-chaining.rst

 The Next Hop table uses the RSP Path Id and appropriate packet fields to determine where to send the packet next.
-For NSH, only the NSP (Network Services Path, RSP ID) and NSI (Network Services Index, next hop) fields from the NSH header are needed to determine the VXLAN tunnel destination IP.
+For NSH, only the NSP (Network Services Path, RSP ID) and NSI (Network Services Index, next hop) fields from the NSH header are needed to determine the VxLAN tunnel destination IP.
 For VLAN or MPLS, then the source MAC address is used to determine the destination MAC address.